zsparal/api-documentation/source/reference/v1/permissions-api/get-permission.rst

 Parameters
 ----------
 Replace ``id`` in the endpoint URL by the permission's ID, for example ``payments.read``.
-See :ref:`Permissions <oauth/permissions>` for details about the available permissions.
+See :doc:`Permissions </oauth/permissions>` for details about the available permissions.

 Response
 --------